Pvt. Donald Roy Berger

 Donald, like all the other members of the battalion, learned to operate all the equipment of the battalion.
 It is not known what he specific training he received at Ft.
 Knox.

 In late August 1941, the battalion was informed it would take part in maneuvers in Louisiana.
 During the maneuvers the battalion performed exceptionally well.
 After the maneuvers, instead of returning to Ft.
-Knox, the battalion was ordered to remain at Camp Polk.
+Knox, the battalion was ordered to ordered to Camp Polk, Louisiana.
 None of the members had any idea why they were being kept there.

 The companies of battalion traveled by train over different train routes to San Francisco, California.
 From there, they were ferried to Ft.
 McDowell on Angel Island.
 On the island, they received inoculations and physicals.
 Those members of the battalion who were found to have minor treatable medical conditions remained behind on the island and scheduled to rejoin the battalion at a later date.
 Other men were simply replaced.